Nuclear fusion: Black hole accretion disks

 Similar to stellar fusion, extreme conditions within black hole accretion disks can allow fusion reactions.
 Calculations show the most energetic reactions occur around lower stellar mass black holes, below 10 solar masses, compared to those above 100.
 Beyond five Schwarzschild radii, carbon-burning and fusion of helium-3 dominates the reactions.
 Within this distance, around lower mass black holes, fusion of nitrogen, oxygen, neon, and magnesium can occur.
 In the extreme limit, the silicon-burning process can begin with the fusion of silicon and selenium nuclei.

 Big Bang

 From the period approximately 10 seconds to 20 minutes after the Big Bang, the universe cooled from over 100 keV to 1 keV.
-This allowed the combination of protons and neutrons in deuterium nuclei, and beginning a rapid fusion chain into tritium and helium-3 and ending in predominantly helium-4, with a minimal fraction of lithium, beryllium, and boron nuclei.
+This allowed the combining of protons and neutrons into deuterium nuclei, and beginning a rapid fusion chain into tritium and helium-3 and ending in predominantly helium-4, with a minimal fraction of lithium, beryllium, and boron nuclei.

-Observational evidence shows that pockets of gas in the early universe became thick to collapse under their own gravity.
+Observational evidence shows that pockets of gas in the early universe became thick enough to collapse under their own gravity.
 This activated nuclear fusion with the formation of the first stars around 13.6 billion years ago.